 Public Safety Power Shutoff (PSPS)

-The PUC is developing permanent PSPS rules and wants to hear from customers about this event.
-Submit feedback through our online Public Safety Power Shutoff - December 2025 tool.
+The PUC is developing permanent PSPS rules and wants to hear from customers about any PSPS events.
+Submit feedback through our online Public Safety Power Shutoff tool.
+Click here for instructions to use the Commission's online form to file public comment directly into the Proceeding No. 26M-0037E.

 Public Safety Power Shutoff (PSPS)